RunawayHaggis/FDtoRenpy/README.md

 - Single and double curly quotes are changed to straight quotes in the dialogue and action text only.
 - Everything else in the screenplay is ignored

-Output is to a text file.
-Copy and paste the text file contents into your Renpy script, then press TAB to indent the text you just pasted.
+Output is to a text file with indents.

 ## TO USE: